07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 [
     {
-        "name": name of the unit
+        "name": name of the unit,
+        "unitType": name of the unitType
     }
     ... more units
 ]